anlianguzova/BI_project_reticulata/README.md

 ### Quantifying transcripts expression

 Salmon (v.
 1.10.1) installed in conda environment mapped the short reads libraries to the assembled sequences.
-The obtained values were normalized due to the sequencing depth and the contig size in order to obtain a numerical value of the expression level.
+The obtained values were filtred due to the sequencing depth and the contig size in order to obtain a numerical value of the expression level.
 The script allowing to create an index for the obtained sequences is avaliable [here](/Scripts/Host's%20ganglia%20transcriptome%20/Salmon/run_Pdum_good_contigs_salmon_index.sh).
 Mapping of the sequences and the expression quantification was performed using the [following script](Scripts/Host's%20ganglia%20transcriptome%20/Salmon/fem_quant.sh) for the data from the female hermit crabs and [this script](Scripts/Host's%20ganglia%20transcriptome%20/Salmon/male_quant.sh) for the males.

 ### Determination of assembly translation products